apoirrier/CTFs-writeups/PBCTF2021/Crypto/SteroidStream.md

 This challenge is similar to [Alkaloid Stream](AlkaloidStream.md) except that the `fake` values are computed differently.

-To summarize, given the flag having `ln` bits, the challenge has created `ln` linearly independent keys.
+To summarize, given the flag having `ln` bits, the challenge creates a keystream as follows:
+- generate `ln` independent integers of `ln` bits denoted `key[i]`.

-Then for each `i` from 0 to `ln - ln//3`, `fake[i]` is created as the XOR of `ln//3` random different keys with index between `i+1` and `ln-1`.
+- for `i <= ln // 3`, compute `fake[i]` as the XOR of `ln//3` different keys randomly chosen in the set `[i+1, ln//3-1]`.
-Also public data is shuffled before publishing.

-Thus the solution from the previous challenge does not work.
+- generate a random `keystream` of size `ln` and define `public[i] = (fake[i], key[i]) if keystream[i] else (key[i], fake[i])`.
+- choose a permutation `pi` and output the keystream `pi(keystream)` and public data `pi(public)`.

 ## Solution

 We still want the same goal: to distinguish for each `i` the key from the fake.
+Once we know the set of keys we can use the provided function `recover_keystream` to recover the keystream and decrypt the flag.

 First we know the last `ln//3` keys will have `fake[i] = 0`.
 So we have already found `ln//3` keys.

+We can then get a some sort of recurrence relation.

-Then we recall that fake values are linear combinations of  keys that happen next.
+Indeed, we recall that fake values are linear combinations of keys, while keys cannot be as they are all linearly independent.

-So for instance, `fake[ln-ln//3-1]` will be the XOR of all `ln//3` keys that we have just found.

-`fake[ln-ln//3-2]` will be a combination of `ln//3` keys amongst the `ln//3 + 1` we have found.

-And we can continue to iterate like this.

-As keys are all linearly independent, we have a differentiation criterium between keys and fakes: fakes will be linear combinations of other keys, but keys cannot be.

-However we won't be able to find them all in one go, as we don't know all the keys.
-But at each step we will learn at least one new key, and so we can iterate until we have found all the keys.
+Therefore we have a way to differentiate them.

+Formally, let's assume we know keys `key[i+1], ..., key[ln-1]`.

+Then for every possible value `v` in public couples, we can detect if `v` is a linear combination of the aforementioned keys.
+If it is a linear combination, then it is necessarily a fake value.

+Moreover, we know that `fake[i]` is a linear combination of those values.
+Thus there is at least one value that will match, and thus we have learned at least one new key to reiterate.

+### Detect if a value is a linear combination of others

+Let `known_keys` be a set of keys known and let `k` be its cardinal.

+To detect if a value `v` is a linear combination of elements of `known_keys`, I put them all in a GF(2) matrix where the rows are the keys and last row is the element.

+If I don't put `v` in the matrix, I have a matrix of size `k * ln` with `k` independent rows.
+Therefore the matrix rank is `k`.

+If I now add the value as the `(k+1)`-th row, if it is a linear combination of the keys, the rank will still be `k`, otherwise it will be `k+1`.

-To do this, I have copied the following function from [Stackoverflow](https://stackoverflow.com/questions/56856378/fast-computation-of-matrix-rank-over-gf2), which given a matrix of boolean gives me its rank.
+To compute matrix ranks, I have copied the following function from [Stackoverflow](https://stackoverflow.com/questions/56856378/fast-computation-of-matrix-rank-over-gf2), which given a matrix of boolean gives me its rank.

 ```python
 def gf2_rank(rows):